ben-brads/DJI-Tello-Research-Projects/README.md

 FaceTracking - Uses a cv2 haar cascade and follows closest detectable person's face.
 This one I figured out how to do following tutorials on cv2 and the drone and a lot of trial and error.
 (Video Uploaded)

 HydroFlaskFinder - This is the one I'm proudest of and took the longest as I did all of it entirely through trial and error on my own.
 Figuring out how to use the mission pads was tough and I also had to learn threading to pass tello commands while it searches for a water bottle, then lands once it finds it.
 You can't really  tell in the video, but it's doing it's thing around the mission pads, detects the bottle with object detection, and stops and hovers in place for a bit before landing.
-(Video Uploaded)
+(Video Uploaded as HydroFlaskFinder.mp4)

 KeyBoardControl - My first attempt at controlling the drone from my pc with the KeyPress Module.